Suicide Silence: Become the Hunter and Remember... You Must Die (2019–present)

 In early 2022, the band announced their return to Century Media Records, where they released their first three albums.
 On April 29, Lopez had departed the band.
 Ernie Iniguez, who had played drums on Become the Hunter, was announced as his live replacement for any upcoming tours.
 In June 2022, the band announced the title of their seventh studio album, Remember...
 You Must Die, along with a short audio clip.
 The album is set for release in early 2023.

 On August 31, Suicide Silence released the first single and title track "You Must Die" along with a music video.
 On October 31, the band premiered the second single "Capable of Violence (N.F.W.)" along with an acommpanying music video.
 On December 9, the band published third single titled "Alter of Self" and revealed the new album would be released on March 10, 2023.
 On February 8, 2023, one month before the album release, the band unveiled the fourth single "Dying Life" and its corresponding music video.
+They toured with Dying Fetus in the spring of that year.

+On December 8, 2025, Chris Garza announced he was taking a hiatus from the band.
+A month later, it was announced Ian Waye of Soreption would be his replacement for upcoming live shows.
+On July 22, 2026, Garza announced his return to the band.